top of page

 Best museums in Essaouira

-Within its halls, Bayt Dakira displays an array of rare and precious artefacts, texts and photographs that bear witness to the profound connections between the two faith traditions.
-Alongside the museum lies the Simon Attias Synagogue, an architectural gem that stands as a testament to the enduring presence of Judaism in the region.
+Within its halls, Bayt Dakira displays precious artefacts, texts and photographs that bear witness to the profound connections between the two faith traditions.
+Alongside the museum lies the Simon Attias Synagogue, an architectural gem, while the adjacent Haim and Célia Zafrani Research Center delves into the often overlooked history of the relationship between Judaism and Islam.

 Opening hours of Bayt Dakira: 9:30 am to 6:30 pm (closed Saturdays)